arkhanks/belly-button-challenge/README.md

 Reference:
 chatGPT for
+help with loops,
-help with loops
+help with console logs,
-help with the bubble chart creation help with sorting the data for the bar chart help with the mapping the OTU_ids for the yticks on the bar chart help with populating the select options on the dropdown menu
+help with the bubble chart creation, help with sorting the data for the bar chart, help with the mapping the OTU_ids for the yticks on the bar chart, help with populating the select options on the dropdown menu